 Ms Dunne was appointed to the role of Managing Director of Resonance Health Ltd on 23 October 2008.
-Her employment agreement provides for a salary of \$272,500 pa inclusive of superannuation and the provision of one months notice for termination or resignation without cause.
-The amount listed on Page 8 of \$234,770 is due to a reduction in working hours for a period throughout the current financial year.
+Her employment agreement provides for a salary of \$272,500 pa inclusive of superannuation and the provision of three months notice for termination or resignation without cause.

 Mrs Haydari was appointed to the role of Company Secretary of Resonance Health Ltd on 19 March 2012.
+Mrs Haydari resigned as Company Secretary on 28 November 2013 to take 12 months maternity leave.
 Her employment agreement provides for an equivalent full time salary of \$136,250 pa inclusive of superannuation for 22.5 hours per week and the provision of one months notice for termination or resignation without cause.